 Only one in 10 Americans meet the Dietary Guidelines for Americans (DGA) recommendations for fruit and vegetable consumption.
 Federal nutrition policy plays a pivotal role in helping Americans address barriers to consumption goals.
 We support ensuring all federal nutrition programs align with the government’s own fruit and vegetable serving recommendations (as included in the 2020-2025 Dietary Guidelines for Americans).

-Our Legislative Positions:
+Our Policy Positions:

 - Expand the Fresh Fruit and Vegetable Program (FFVP) to all elementary schools that qualify under the Community Eligibility Provision.